apple/swift-migration-guide/Guide.docc/MigrationStrategy.md

 ## Begin from the Outside

-It is often easiest to start with the outer-most root module in a project.
+It can be easier to start with the outer-most root module in a project.
-This, by definition, is not a depenency of any other module.
+This, by definition, is not a dependency of any other module.
-Changes here can only have local effects, making it easier to keep work contained.
+Changes here can only have local effects, making it possible to keep work contained.

 ## Use the Swift 5 Language Mode

-Don't move directly from Swift 5 with no checking to the Swift 6 language mode.
+You could find it quite challenging to move a project from Swift 5 with no checking directly to the Swift 6 language mode.
-It is possible to incrementally enable more of the Swift 6 checking mechanisms while remaining in Swift 5 mode.
+It is possible, instead, to incrementally enable more of the Swift 6 checking mechanisms while remaining in Swift 5 mode.
 This will surface issues only as warnings, keeping your build and tests functional as you progress.

 To start, enable a single upcoming concurrency feature.
 This allows you to focus on one _specific type_ of problem at a time.